 It’s not surprising that prunes fell out of favour considering their close association with relieving constipation.
-Definitely not the sexiest of fruits, but there is no denying the prune’s effectiveness for that particular health benefit.
-Prunes (or shall we now refer to them as dried plums?) have been sold as a popular digestive remedy for decades and work as a laxative in three ways.
+Though they’re not the sexiest of fruits, there’s no denying their effectiveness for that particular health benefit.
+Prunes (or shall we call them dried plums?) have been sold as a popular digestive remedy for decades and work as a laxative in three ways.
 Prunes contain fibre, a type of alcohol sugar called sorbitol that can loosen the stool and a natural laxative compound called diphenyl isatin.
-It’s no wonder prunes can get things moving in the morning!

-Beyond the benefits to your digestive tract, and the fact they offer a sweet hit for only 30 calories, plums and prunes have other wonderful health properties.
+Beyond the benefits to your digestive tract, and the fact that they offer a sweet hit for only 30 calories, plums and prunes have many other wonderful health properties.
 Here are just a few: